-- Once satisfied with your selection Right Click on the files.
-(It is advised that you choose those that you want to be at the beginning of your collection).
+- Once satisfied with your selection, Right Click on the files.
+(Choose those you want to be at the top of your collection).

-- The Explorer will automatically rename your files and attach a number along with them, signifying the order in which you have selected them.
+- The Explorer will automatically rename your files and attach a number along with them, signifying the order you have selected them.

-Having the recycle bin at hand helps you to better manage the junk files just by simply clicking and dragging rather than pressing the delete button every time.
+Having the recycling bin at hand helps you better manage the junk files by simply clicking and dragging rather than pressing the delete button every time.
 However, this trick isn’t limited to these two options only.
 Along with this, it will also enlist everything you have on the desktop.

-- Go to the Navigation bar and Right Click on an empty space.
+- Go to the Navigation bar and Right Click on a space.

 Adverts are the nemesis of the organized workspace.
-Just when you’re at the peak of your concentration, an advert hits you like a bus and sends everything flying out of the window.
-Recently Microsoft has started showing adverts on the Windows Explorer as well.
+When you’re at the peak of your concentration, an advert hits you like a bus and sends everything flying out of the window.
+Recently Microsoft has started showing adverts on Windows Explorer as well.
 Here is how to protect the sanctity of your personal space.

-- Open the File Explorer and Click on Files and open up the Change Folder and Search Options.
+- Open the File Explorer, click on Files, and open the Change Folder and Search Options.

 - Now click on the View tab at the top, and scroll down to the Show Sync Provider Notifications.
 Uncheck it.

 Learning the keyboard shortcuts takes time and cannot be done overnight.
-It’s a matter of practice and it also helps you to become inefficient Windows user.
-In this section, we present to you a list of some of the most common shortcuts used all over the world.
+It’s a matter of practice, and it also helps you become an inefficient Windows user.
+Here is a list of some of the most common shortcuts.

-- Alt + Up: Goes to the next folder or up a folder level
+- Alt + Up: Goes to the following folder or up to a folder level

-- You can also press the Alt key once to highlight any shortcuts present on the window.
+- You can also press the Alt key to highlight any shortcuts present on the window.

-This trick comes in super handy if you frequently work with any specific file type and it is hard to reach.
+This trick comes in super handy if you frequently work with any specific file type and are hard to reach.
 In the New option, you can add more File types that you can choose from later on.
-You can also add files from within the File Explorer.
+You can also add files from within File Explorer.

 - Open the File Explorer

-- Hover to the New option and you will be presented with a list of the available types.
+- Hover to the New option, and you will see a list of the available types.

-In order to add a custom file type, navigate your way through the registry and paste this particular command:
+To add a custom file type, navigate your way through the registry, and paste this particular command:

 - Replace the “.XXX’ with any desired file type such as .png, .docx, .blend etc.

-- You will be asked if you intend to make changes the registry, to which you should click Yes to proceed.
+- Confirm if you intend to make changes to the registry, to which you should click Yes to proceed.

-- After reopening the File Explorer, all the new file type will become available in the New section.
+- After reopening the File Explorer, all the new file types will become available in the New section.

-Now we will teach you how to get rid of the cloud service on the navigation bar, such as the OneDrive.
+We will teach you how to get rid of the cloud service on the navigation bar and sidebar, such as the OneDrive.
 This step also makes use of the Registry Editor.
 Be careful because slight problems caused here can wreak havoc on your computer.

 - Navigate to the Edit option, click on Find and type in IsPinned.